declare-lab/dialogue-understanding/README.md

 ### Execution

+#### RoBERTa Based Models
+Navigate to `roberta-end-to-end`.
+We also provide training arguments with which you can alternately use BERT or Sentence Transformers models as feature extractors.

+#### GloVe Based Models
+Navigate to `glove-end-to-end`.
+We have also released scripts with which you can run different analysis experiments that we report in the paper.

 #### Main Model (Dialogue Level)
 To train and evaluate the without context classifier model and the bcLSTM/DialogueRNN model with full context and residual connections: